inventree/InvenTree/docs/docs/part/part.md

 ## Part

 The *Part* is the core element of the InvenTree ecosystem.
 A Part object is the archetype of any stock item in your inventory.
-Parts are arranged in heirarchical categories which are used to organise and filter parts by function.
+Parts are arranged in hierarchical categories which are used to organise and filter parts by function.

 ## Part Category